valory-xyz/autonolas-tokenomics/audits/internal3/README.md

 All false positives. <br>

 Minor issue: <br>
-- address public olas can be made a constant. you may not do it.
+- address public olas can be made a constant. you may not do it. <br>
 - Add version.
-To distinguish between contracts explicitly.
+To distinguish between contracts explicitly. <br>

 #### Notes
 ```bash